hammerlab/immune-infiltrate-explorations/curated_data/pure_samples/README.md

 The Abbas data is downloaded from the Cibersort website.

-Some data is too big for git, and is stored separately.
+Some data is too big for git and is stored separately at `gs://mz-hammerlab/infiltrate/`.

-Data is post-processed in `data_engineering/` directory, where a notebook eventually creates `all_expressions.tsv`.
+Data is post-processed in `data_engineering/` directory, where a notebook eventually creates `all_expressions.tsv`, which is in the gs bucket.

 How to run generators of basis matrices: